 I’d been toying with the idea of swapping my backpacking life for bike touring since becoming single.
 Life had put so many cyclists on my path after the breakup that I took it as a sign for me to “convert” and begin a new journey, figuratively and literally.
-So when my friend Jochen asked if I’d like to tag along to cycle a few hundred kilometers with him to enjoy a cycling Laos trip, in a country that I absolutely love, I jumped on the opportunity to test the water under the safe wing of a well-seasoned cyclist and see for myself if this way of traveling was for me.
+So when my friend Jochen asked if I’d like to tag along for a few hundred kilometers with him to enjoy a cycling Laos trip, in a country that I absolutely love, I jumped on the opportunity to test the water under the safe wing of a well-seasoned cyclist and see for myself if this way of traveling was for me.
 And well, my cycling Laos trip turned out to be quite an experience.

 Flying from KL to Vientiane was a breeze and the minibus from the Northern bus terminal to Vang Vieng surprisingly just as easy.
 I rented a mountain bike that seemed in decent shape, loaded up my stuff on the back on Jochen’s bike (we couldn’t find a rental with a rear rack) and, after a few restful days kicking back in beautiful Vang Vieng, set off for the hilly and sweaty road leading to Luang Prabang a few hundred kilometers ahead.
 I kept a diary of my first hand impressions as I went.
 Here are a few extracts.
 Enter a lot of sticky rice, sweat and crotch pain.